carlosomarpabon/PhotoAlbumTechShowcase/README.md

 # PhotoAlbumTechShowcase
 A code challenge for 2019

-This console application written in C#, allows a user to enter a photo album id and shows the user album relevant information.
+This console application written in C# allows a user to enter a photo album id and shows the user relevant album information.
 It uses the api on https://jsonplaceholder.typicode.com/photos

 #To run